Furkantsnb/Tum_Konularda_CSharp_Sorulari/README.md

 Örnek 8 : C# Program to Print All the Multiples of 17 which are Less than 100
 Örnek 9 : C# Program to Find Sum of Digits of a Number
 Örnek 10 : C# Program to Find Sum of Digits of a Number using Recursion
 Örnke 11 : C# Program to Reverse a Number

+Örnek 12 : C# Program to Reverse a Number and Check if it is a Palindrome